brimdata/super/book/src/super-sql/operators/aggregate.md

 [aggregate] [<field>:=]<agg> [where <expr>][, [<field>:=]<agg> [where <expr>] ...] [by [<field>][:=<expr>][, [<field>][:=<expr>]] ...]
 [aggregate] by [<field>][:=<expr>][, [<field>][:=<expr>] ...]
 ```

-> Note: `aggregate` was previously known as `summarize`, which is now deprecated
-> and will be removed from the language in the future.

 ### Description